Mingggggggggggggg/ImageFolderSplitter/README.md

 This App is currently in german.
 Depending on demand I'll translate this app.

-## Edit suffixes in the Sourcecode to your Use-Case
+## Edit suffixes in the sourcecode to your Use-Case
 This app is not limited to only images but can work with any suffixes!

 ![grafik](https://github.com/user-attachments/assets/5c2c709e-21c7-4e50-830a-7cab309f1ba1)